intel/sawr/sawr_description/hardware/Assembly/INSTRUCTIONS.md

      text-align:justify;text-justify:inter-ideograph;line-height:15.75pt;
      mso-list:l8 level1 lfo10;tab-stops:list 36.0pt'><span style='font-size:
      10.5pt;font-family:"Helvetica",sans-serif;mso-fareast-font-family:"Times New Roman";
-     color:#272727'>The 갾red갿 wire of the custom cable has 2 female connectors that should be attached to the second rocker switch.
+     color:#272727'>The 혖gred혖h wire of the custom cable has 2 female connectors that should be attached to the second rocker switch.
 This rocker switch will control power supply to motors only, which will allow you to turn off motors, but keep the UP board powered.
 This is useful both to preserve